PoetikDragon/doctrine-data-fixture/README.md

 Releases
 --------

-The 4.x release tags support PHP 5.6 and 7.0.

-The 5.x release tags support PHP 7.1 and above.
+The 6.x release tags support PHP 7.2 and above.

 Installation